 The NIH has not set a standard for this authentication; rather, the scientific community is empowered to provide this standard.
 However, the NIH has provided a recommendation that cell lines may be authenticated by chromosomal analysis and/or short tandem repeat (STR) profiling.

-The CGI and Chromosome Core (Institute for Systems Genomics) provide several services to meet this new NIH requirement.
+The CGI provides several services to meet this NIH requirement.
 Our newest and most affordable service is forensic-standard STR typing of samples.
-Within our portfolio, we also offer more detailed assessment of samples, including manual karyotyping and Affymetrix SNP Cytoscan Arrays.
+We also offer more detailed assessment of genome integrity using the Illumina Infinium CytoSNP 850K array.

 1 The quality of the resources used to conduct research is critical to the ability to reproduce the results.
 NIH expects that key biological and/or chemical resources will be regularly authenticated to ensure their identity and validity for use in the proposed studies.
 Key biological and/or chemical resources may or may not be generated with NIH funds and: 1) may differ from laboratory to laboratory or over time; 2) may have qualities and/or qualifications that could influence the research data; and 3) are integral to the proposed research.
 These include, but are not limited to, cell lines, specialty chemicals, antibodies and other biologics.
 Researchers should transparently report on what they have done to authenticate key resources, so that consensus can emerge.